Controlled Thermal Resources

-- including small environmental footprint,
+- small environmental footprint

-- onsite renewable energy,
+- onsite renewable energy

-- no off-shore processing,
+- no off-shore processing

-- alignment with downstream customer sustainability
+- alignment with downstream customer sustainability mandates

-- Power Purchase Agreement secured with IID
+- Power Purchase Agreement secured with IID.

 Key Markets: Lithium and Renewable Energy

-Over the next decade, lithium-ion batteries and energy storage systems are expected to play an increasingly significant role in providing power to transportation systems, homes, businesses, and economies worldwide.
+Over the next decade, lithium-ion batteries and energy storage systems are expected to play an increasingly significant role in providing power for transportation systems, homes, businesses, and economies worldwide.

-California’s Renewable Portfolio Standard mandate calls for 50 percent clean energy by 2030 and 100 percent by 2045.
-To reach those goals, the National Renewable Energy Laboratory has advised the state to significantly increase the ratio of geothermal power in its energy mix to ensure reliability and control costs.
+California’s Renewable Portfolio Standard calls for 50 percent clean energy by 2030 and 100 percent by 2045.
+To reach those goals, the National Renewable Energy Laboratory has advised the state to significantly increase the ratio of baseload geothermal power in its energy mix to ensure reliability and control costs.

-Controlled Thermal Resources’ Hell’s Kitchen Lithium Project
+Hell’s Kitchen Lithium Project

-Geothermal operations have been active in this field for over 35 years with 240 wells drilled, resulting in extensive resource delineation and well-established geothermal infrastructure.
-The SSGF has the potential to produce up to 2,950 megawatts and upwards of 15 million tonnes of lithium.
+Geothermal operations have been active in this field for over 38 years with 240 wells drilled, resulting in extensive resource delineation and geothermal knowledge.
+The SSGF has the potential to produce up to 2,950 megawatts of clean power and upwards of 15 million tonnes of lithium.

 Established NI 43-101 Mineral Resource